Innovation in architecture with desktop 3D printing

 The innovation doesn't stop there.
 Having the 3D printers on hand has also allowed the creative juices to flow.
 Make are using the printers to experiment with new ideas to further stretch boundaries and help them to remain at the forefront of their industry.
 For example, the latest experiment is about how Make can use motion capture to control how you view a building.
 How are they doing this?
 By 3D printing a window display of interactive robots, modelled by Make, and watching responses.
 Why?
 Because resource is available to them to make thinking outside the box an easily reality!

-Contact CREAT3D for more information on desktop 3D printing
+Contact CREAT3D for more information on 3D printers

 0800 689 10 11